 Photography hadn’t taken off when the first issue of British Vogue was published in 1916 which means all the covers up until around the mid 1940s were illustrated, some of them by now-famous illustrators-turned-photographers.

-2. Charlie Chaplin looks SO much different without a mustache.
+2. Charlie Chaplin looks unrecognisable without his mustache.

 We’re all so used to seeing the hapless silent movie character kitted out in his trademark raggedy suit and black mustache, but in this picture by Edward Steichen taken in 1926, he looks every part the charismatic polished superstar.